About Ectopic Pregnancies

-Patients who have had a previous ectopic pregnancy are at an increased risk of having another one, as are patients who have infertility or who have had a previous sexually transmitted disease such as Chlamydia, pelvic inflammatory disease, previous abdominal, pelvic or tubal surgery, prior appendicitis, or who are using contraception when they conceive.
+Patients who have had a previous ectopic pregnancy are at an increased risk of having another one, as are patients who have infertility or who have had a previous sexually transmitted disease, pelvic inflammatory disease, previous abdominal, pelvic or tubal surgery, prior appendicitis, or who are using contraception when they conceive.
 The most common symptoms of an ectopic pregnancy are abnormal vaginal bleeding and pelvic pain especially if it is stronger on one side more than the other.
 Many patients with early ectopic pregnancies will have no symptoms.

 IVF is a recommended treatment option to avoid ectopic pregnancies as it allows the embryo to be placed directly into the uterus, decreasing the chances of a tubal pregnancy.